tomjoht/tomjoht.github.io/_posts/2022/6/2022-06-05-impact-of-tech-diversity-on-docs.md

 In the [previous post](/trends/embracing-diversity-pluralism-fragmentation.html), I argued that technical diversity is one of the trajectories of technology, but I didn't delve into the specific impact on documentation.
 That's what I'll tackle in this post.

 (By the way, a note about the term "diversity."
-To disambiguate this term from the more common connotation of racial and cultural diversity, I've been using "diversity/pluralism/fragmentation" to better represent Kevin Kelly's usage of the term in *What Technology Wants*.)
+To disambiguate this term from the more common connotation of racial and cultural diversity, I've been using either "technical diversity" or "diversity/pluralism/fragmentation" to better represent Kevin Kelly's usage of the term in *What Technology Wants*.)

 What's the impact of diversity/pluralism/fragmentation on documentation?
 When you have a large developer portal with content contributed by many different siloed and niche engineering teams, here's what happens: *the developer portal loses the big picture.* This is because each niche team sees and understands only their sliver of the solution.